-The major data gap of NSRKC is an incomplete understanding of NSRKC biology, including natural mortality, and fate of oldshell and large crabs.
-Additionally, research should focus on female abundance and fecundity as well as their reproductive potential.
-As for management, the number and length-shell composition of unretained crab in fisheries are needed for calculation of total catch.
-Viability of unretained crab need to be researched to examine current default 20% mortality.
-Incorporation of local and traditional knowledge (LK/TK) and socio-economic impacts of NSRKC fisheries on the region, could bring further insights about NSRKC biology and management.
+The major data gap of NSRKC is an incomplete understanding of NSRKC biology, including natural mortality, distribution, and the fate of oldshell and large crabs that are assumed to be dead at higher rate or moved out of Norton Sound.
+Additionally, research should focus on females.
+Very limited information is available about its biology.
+As for management, incorporation of local and traditional knowledge (LK/TK) and socio-economic impacts of NSRKC fisheries on the region, could bring further insights and guidance.